hexanode/ansible-firewall/README.md

 ## Rules Syntax

-Here is a recap of all possbile values.
+Here is a recap of all possible values.

 | Option    | Role                            | Default value | Possible values                     |
 |-----------|---------------------------------|:-------------:|-------------------------------------|